jupyterlab/jupyterlab/README.md

 An extensible computational environment for Jupyter.

 **JupyterLab is a very early developer preview, and is not suitable for general usage yet.
-Features and implementation are subject to change.**
+Features and implementation are subject to change. **

 With JupyterLab, you can create a computational environment for Jupyter that meets your workflow needs.
 Here's a quick preview of JupyterLab:

 <img src="jupyter-plugins-demo.gif" alt="JupyterLab Demo" style="width: 100%;"/>

+We have a [roadmap](https://github.com/jupyter/roadmap/blob/master/jupyterlab.md) of planned development.

 ----